Firstbloodio/fullstack-developer-hiring-exercise/README.md

 Your task is to create a registration form for Angular 9 + NestJS application.
 We estimate this will take 3-4 hours for a person who is familiar with the technology stack.
 The stack is the same that you would be using in your work.

 - Add a registration screen to an existing Angular application skeleton
+  - We need to input the following from the new users:
+    - Email
+    - Password
+    - Display name
+    - Phone number in international plus prefixed format
+  - Use your best practices and Clarity Design System examples to come up a basic layout form this screen

+- Add phone to the dashboard screen, so that users can see their registered phone number

-- Server-side entity and validation for the registration data using NestJS backend
+- Add server-side entity validation for the registration data using NestJS backend
+  - Validation must catch basic error cases
+  - Saved phone numbers must be normalized by removing any spaces or dashes or other special characters users may use when entering a phone number
+  - The registration screen must be user friendly and correctly reflect any given input error back to the user

-- PostgreSQL migrations for all of the above
+- Add TypeORM migrations for all of the above
+  - The phone number column does not yet exist in the database
-  - Must be applied on the existing database with existing records, so understand this when designing null keys and unique value constrains
+  - Migration is applied on the existing database with existing records, so you need to make a decision how to handle existing users without phone number

-- End-to-end tests that exercises both frontend and backend
-  - Registrating user and confirming the the registration via sent confirmation link success
-  - Registrating user and confirming the the registration via sent confirmation fails due to a link timeout
+- Add end-to-end tests for the new registration functionality
+  - Registration success and a user can log in
+    - Note that there is an email verification mechanism present, you may shortcut this for this exercise and consider all emails automatically valid
-  - Cannot register same email twice
+  - Cannot register the same email twice
   - Cannot register invalid email
-  - Cannot register with invalid password - see repo for the valid password rules
+  - Cannot register with invalid password - must be at least 6 characters
+  - Cannot register invalid phone number
+  - Dashboard displays the registered phone number to user

 - Pull request which will be reviewed
-  - Contains screenshots detailing the changes
+  - Contains screenshots of changed screens
-  - Contains migration instructions
+  - Contains instructions how to apply TypeORM migrations
-  - Contains instructions for an internal QA team how to manually test the application, assuming they can run the application locally on their PC
+  - Contains instructions for an internal QA team (the exercise author, or me) how to manually test your pull request assuming they run the application locally on their computer

 ## How to submit the exercise